svaarala/duktape/doc/buffers.rst

 same semantics as Uint8Array: bytes are written with modulo 256 semantics, bytes read back as unsigned 8-bit values.
-The plain buffer type is designed to be as friendly as possible for low level embedded programming, and has a minimal footprint because there's no Ecmascript object associated with it.
+The plain buffer type is designed to be as friendly as possible for low level embedded programming, and has a minimal footprint because there's no ECMAScript object associated with it.
 It is mostly intended to be accessed from C code.
 Duktape also uses buffer values internally.